Image © Mark Boyle | Australia Day Council of NSW.

 …which has no such concerns – the right-most Compute Scalar is converting the datetime OrderDate into datetimeoffset for UTC, and the left-most Compute Scalar is converting it into the appropriate time zone for the person.
 The warning is because I’m doing a CROSS JOIN, and that was fully intentional.

-AT TIME ZONE isn't perfect.
+AT TIME ZONE isn’t perfect.
 But it is really useful – incredibly so.
-It's flexible enough to use columns and variables, and I can see a huge amount of potential for it.
-But if it's going to cause my estimates to be out, then I'm going to need to be careful.
-For display purposes, this shouldn't matter at all though, and that's where I can see it being most useful.
+It’s flexible enough to accept columns and variables as input, and I can see a huge amount of potential for it.
+But if it’s going to cause my estimates to be out, then I’m going to need to be careful.
+For display purposes, this shouldn’t matter at all though, and that’s where I can see it being most useful.
 Making it easier to convert a display value to or from UTC (or to or from a local time), without anyone having to bust their brains about offsets and DST, is a big win.

 This really is one of my favourite features of SQL Server 2016.
 I’ve been crying out for something like this for a very long time.